 Morning Poem by Abbas Baig

 Abbas Baig played about with the tones and composition of his photograph to make it closer to the evocative experience he felt when he took the photograph of a boatman on the Yamuna river.
-He changed the factual information into subjective information, and by doing so made the image less truthful in the scientific sense, but a more truthful description of his umweltan experience.
+He changed the umgebungan information into umweltan information, and by doing so made the image less truthful in the scientific sense, but a more truthful description of his subjective experience.
+He changed the photograph from being the world as it is into being “the world as he experienced it to be“.
 As a rule of thumb adding umgebung information orientates the image towards the scientific, and adding umweltan elements pushes it towards the artistic.

 Amongst portrait artists there is a popular movement called photo or hyper-realism.
 This image of Taylor Swift by Alex Manole is a good example.
 Many hyper- realists create their drawings by careful mapping from a photograph.